DataDog/datadog-agent/docs/dev/checks/README.md

 Every check has its own YAML configuration file.
 The file has one mandatory key, `instances` and one optional, `init_config`.

+Note:
-Note: If you want to run the custom check inside your development workspace (github.com/DataDog/datadog-agent), you must put `MyCheck.yaml` and `MyCheck.py` inside `dev/dist` folder located at the root of the datadog-agent repository.
+If you want to run a custom check inside your development workspace (github.com/DataDog/datadog-agent), you must put `MyCheck.yaml` and `MyCheck.py` in the `bin/agent/dist` folder located at the root of the datadog-agent repository.
-These files are copied to the proper location (`bin/agent/dist/`) when `invoke agent.build` is executed.
+Please keep in mind that the `invoke agent.build` task will copy the contents inside `dev/dist` to `bin/agent/dist` when ran, so you can use that path if you need alonger-lived location for your custom checks.

 ### init_config